Language Translation

 Providers are encouraged to follow these guidelines to ensure a responsive certification process:

-• Providers should only create one account in the OMPP Certification Portal.
-All future certification updates and recertifications will occur within the single account created.
+• Providers will create one account in the OMPP Certification Portal.
+All future certification updates and recertifications will occur within the single account created for a single entity.
+Providers with multiple entities will be required to create a separate account with a unique email associated with the entity.

 • Providers will be given 30 calendar days to fully submit an application upon starting.
-After 30 calendar days, an incomplete application will expire, the provider will need to start a new application.
+Once 30 calendar days have passed, the application will be considered incomplete and expire.
+The provider will need to start a new application.

 • Providers are responsible for understanding service definitions and requirements.
-Providers who submit an application with services they are not qualified to provide will need to start a new application and exclude services they are unable to provide for.
+Please review all resources made available for Step 1 to avoid a delay for OMPP Certification.
+Providers who submit an application with services they are not qualified to provide will have the selected services denied.
+This may also result in an application being set to expired and require a new application to be submitted.

 • Providers must have all documents prepared prior to submitting an application.
-Providers who submit incomplete documents will not be accepted or reviewed.
+Providers who submit incomplete will not be accepted or reviewed.
+The application will be set to expire and require that a new application is submitted.

-• Providers will have ten calendar days to return any documents that require updates by the OMPP certification team.
-After ten days, any applications that contain documents that have not been corrected will expire, and the provider will need to start a new application.
+• Providers will have five business days, at the end of business day (5PM), to return any documents that require updates by the OMPP certification team.
+After five business days, any applications that contain documents that have not been corrected will expire, and the provider will need to start a new application.

 • A provider’s certification effective date will be the date the application is fully processed and completed.